 I’m an enterpreneur, international lawyer, a recent graduate from the University of Cambridge.
 I’m interested in languages, literature, technology (especially web technologies & programming), location independence, science, and some other things.
 This website serves to introduce you to some of my interests.
-I plan to be publishing some of my discoveries here, and otherwise things that I find useful.

 I’m very interested in entrepreneurship.
 I have been running my own startup Interlinear Books.
 In it, we have a mission to bring exciting literature to language learning by making novel Interlinear translations.
 Such translations could be called ‘subtitles for books’, and you can see how they look on our website.
 Apart from this, I’m also working on some other additional entrepreneurial ventures in my spare time.